The Gift Outright: Publication

-Interpretation and Reception
+Interpretation and reception

 Interpretations of “The Gift Outright” have changed drastically throughout the 20th and 21st centuries.
 The poem was recited at John F. Kennedy's inauguration, and was met with cheering and applause.
 Some critics would later form a very different view than that of the onlooking crowds.

-Positive Reception
+Positive reception

 Several readers of Robert Frost’s work applaud him for his patriotism.
 Philip Booth, an American poet, highlights the patriotic nature of Frost’s work.
 Booth states “we became a free nation not in surrender to a parent-state, but by giving ourselves outright to the revolutionary impulse,” making reference to America gaining independence from Britain.

 Criticism

 Described as a “history of the United States” by Robert Frost himself, the poem states that Americans and their kinship are of belonging to the American lands, insinuating that native peoples did not already inhabit substantial amounts of land.
 Siobhan Philips directly criticizes this aspect of the poem, mentioning “the poem’s racist assumption of a white, European, landowning “we” and its racist ignorance of how the same Europeans worked to eradicate Native American culture and perpetuate slavery.”
 Lionel Trilling’s criticism of the poet was perceived to be an attack not only on the values of the poet but on the American myth overall.
-Nowadays, the majority of critics agree with him.
-The so-called “terrifying poet” originally wrote “The Gift Outright” to inspire Americans as they overcame the Great Depression.
-Hence, the poem had a different message and motivation in the past.
-This is also the case because the Pearl Harbor attacks occurred just two days after the poem was read at the inauguration.
-This may have inspired Americans to extract a different message from the poem than what was originally intended by Frost.
-This poem, thus, is linked with patriotism.